CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 ## Dataset
-Description sof the datasets used for this project [Link to Kaggle's dataset](https://github.com/nasa/Transform-to-Open-Science/blob/main/README.md#open-science-101-curriculum)
+Description of the dataset used for this project [Link to Kaggle's dataset](https://github.com/nasa/Transform-to-Open-Science/blob/main/README.md#open-science-101-curriculum)

 ## Introduction to Project